Sustainable Procurement 101

 The importance of data and analytics

 Good data is needed to increase supply chain transparency and understand performance.
-Improving your primary data availability and quality is one way to address this.
-For example, you can collect more data from your key suppliers and verify it.
+One way to address this is to improve your primary data availability and quality, e.g., by collecting data from your key suppliers.

 Also, you should capture high-quality secondary data, like average emissions by industry and manufacturing locations.
 This data guides strategic actions, like focusing on emission hotspots in the supply chain.